AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Method

 \subsection{NSFW Prompts Interpretation}

-We further interpret NSFW prompts through a two-module framework.
-For the text modality, we identify the tokens that contribute most strongly to the NSFW semantics.
-For the image modality, we progressively attenuate the NSFW semantics at the hidden state level, revealing how the generated image gradually transitions to a benign state.
+After the detection process, we further interpret NSFW prompts through a two-module framework.
+First, we develop an interpretative method to identify the tokens that most strongly contribute to NSFW semantics.
+Second, we investigate the generation mechanism of NSFW semantics in conditional embeddings by gradually attenuating the NSFW features in the hidden states.
+Using the resulting embeddings to generate images, we gain insights into how NSFW semantics can be progressively eliminated.